BA-bbage/BA-bbage.github.io/essays/design-patterns.md

 labels:
   - Software Engineering
   - Learning
-  - JavaScript
+  - Object Oriented Programming
 ---
 ## Introduction
-As a young adult maturing in life, I began to percieve things more structurely.
-Take math functions for example.
-Back in Freshman high school, most math problems involve plugging in numbers to a formula
+The idea of a 'Design Pattern' can be understood easily by those who view things in life 'structurally'.
+Take a chair for an example.
+There are many different kinds of chairs available such as a sofa, a beanie chair, a stool, and a wheelchair.
+Though all are designed differently, every chair must have a seat for someone to sit on.
+Even the seat itself can be called a chair as it still provides a place to sit.
+Without the seat, many would not call it a chair.
+When it comes to learning design patterns, the main thing to understand is how to create and utilize general repeatable solutions.

-## What is a Design Pattern
+## What is a Design Pattern in programming

-## Examples of Design Patterns
+## Examples of Design Patterns in programming
+The